Entity Framework Code First with auto migrations on AppHarbor...and more

 }

-The ConnectionStringName property is very important!
-I first used the default constructor of the DataContext class, but this made it class use a SQL Express database table that was named after the class’ full class name.
+The ConnectionStringName property is important!
+I first used the default constructor of the DataContext class, but this made it use a SQL Express database table named after the full class name.
 Don’t fall into this trap, since it will make pushing to AppHarbor a nightmare.

-With the context in place, we have to connect it to a Configuration to enable auto migrations:
+With the context in place, I connected it to a Configuration to enable auto migrations:

 internal sealed class Configuration : DbMigrationsConfiguration&lt;DataContext&gt;